 That is not the only effect of the bacteria, however.
 It may also act upon other inflammatory mediators, so it isn’t only the gums that may be swelling.
 The whole body may suffer from low-grade but chronic inflammation or infection.

-But a 2018 study by the AHA revealed that these medications might not work as well if they continue to have poor dental hygiene.
+However, a 2018 study by the AHA revealed that these medications might not work as well if they continue to have poor dental hygiene.
 Studying over 3,000 people with hypertension, the researchers learned that those who maintained proper oral health lowered their risk for chronic disease and responded better to their medications.
 Meanwhile, those who suffered from gum disease were 20 percent less likely to control their blood pressure levels.